Active clubs: Australia

-In August 2024, it was reported that Australia had an Active Club Network.
+In August 2024, it was reported that Australia had an active club network.
 Known neo-Nazi Thomas Sewell leads a group in South Australia known as Croweater.
-(Note: "Croweater is a popular Australian demonym for South Australian people.)
 Sewell was suspended from X in July 2024, but the Croweater page remains, featuring a photo of masked members carrying a banner reading "Australia for the white man".
 However the clubs were not well-established in Australia as of August 2024.

+Canada

+As of March 2026, over 30 clubs operate in Canada.
+According to an internal Public Safety Canada brief which was obtained by CBC News, Canada has a "disproportionate" number of active clubs compared to other nations.
+This is not counting the over 15 chapters of the Second Sons, an organization which the report by Public Safety Canada describes as "a similar far-right group."

+The Nationalist-13 active club which is based in Hamilton, Ontario has been noted by CBC News for becoming more public and active in 2025.

+There is also a continuity of violent far-right activism: Canadian Active Clubs have strong presence in London, Ontario, a stronghold of the Canadian Klan.

+Members of Canadian active clubs often use the Canadian Red Ensign flag, believing it to be the "true" Canadian flag.

 Estonia

-Estonian Active Club members were involved with the "NS/SK!НОВ" Telegram channel that spread terrorist propaganda and organized far-right violence.
+Estonian active club members were involved with the "NS/SK!НОВ" Telegram channel that spread terrorist propaganda and organized far-right violence.
 Estonian member ran the "Pedo Hunting Estonia" channel.
 In 2024, three Active Club Estonia members were convicted of far-right vigilantism.
-According to a Estonian Internal Security Service report Active Club Estonia is "a group mainly engaged in promoting Tesak-style vigilante operations in Estonia".
+According to an Estonian Internal Security Service report Active Club Estonia is "a group mainly engaged in promoting Tesak-style vigilante operations in Estonia".
 Active Club Estonia has members fighting in Ukraine and has organized charity drives for them.
 Estonian Active Club was allegedly founded with the support of Estonian Atomwaffen member.

 Finland

-In Finland, local groups operate at least in the Uusimaa and Päijät-Häme regions and Oulu, Turku, Tampere, and Kokkola as of May 2024.
-Active Club Finland took part in the 2024 Independence Day march commemorating the SS organized by neo-Nazis and the far-right Finns Party.
-Active Club members assaulted leftist counterdemonstrators and stole and burned their flags and signs.
+Finland is among the countries where the Active Club movement is most widespread.
+Local groups operate in at least nine regions, including Uusimaa and Päijät-Häme and Oulu, Turku, Tampere, and Kokkola as of 2026.
+Active Club Finland took part in the 2024 Independence Day march commemorating the SS organized by neo-Nazis and the Finns Party.
+Active club members assaulted leftist counterdemonstrators and stole and burned their flags and signs.
 Finnish journalists have concluded that Active Club Finland shares members with the fascist Blue-and-Black Movement.
+Finnish Security and Intelligence Service has classified group as extremist that threatens public order and security.

+Active Club Finland took part in the 2025 Independence Day torch march in its own masked black bloc.
+At the starting point of the march, a group of masked men were observed assaulting a woman of foreign background.
+The men were wearing similar balaclavas to those used by the active club.

+In 2026, Active Club Finland took part in a White May Day event organised by the Blue and Black Movement.
+During the event, members of Active Club Finland assaulted a counter-demonstrator and burned her banner.